binaryberry/FizzBuzz/README.md

 ## What is it?

 Simple FizzBuzz exercise, erased and redone several times to get used to TDD.
-Done during Week 2 at Makers Academy
+Done during Week 2 at Makers Academy.

 ![Screenshot](https://github.com/binaryberry/FizzBuzz/blob/master/Screen%20Shot%202014-11-18%20at%2018.29.37.png)